-In the early 1990s, environmentalists started experimenting with carbon finance to support conservation just as indigenous people of the Amazon began developing “Life Plans” to revive and support their traditions.
-A quarter century on, these two parallel initiatives have evolved in ways that are surprisingly complimentary so much so they’re starting to converge, and in surprising ways.
+In the early 1990s, environmentalists started experimenting with carbon finance to support conservation.
+At the same time, indigenous people of the Amazon began developing “Life Plans” to revive and support their traditions.
+A quarter century on, these two parallel initiatives have evolved in ways that are surprisingly complementary and starting to converge.

 19 February 2015 | It was a hot day in the Amazon, and 80 or so members of the Gavio indigenous people had gathered under the thatched-roof structure that serves as their town square, clad in blue-jeans, feathered headdresses, and ceremonial beads.
 On one side of the open-air structure, they’d hung a shroud to block out sunlight.

 After all, the tropical sun interferes with PowerPoint presentations.

 The Gavio first made contact with the djala (the non-indigenous outsiders) in the 1940s, and they’d seen their forest shrink from a massive, unending world to a small patch surrounded by farms and fields.
 They and their neighbors, the Arara, have spent a quarter-century fighting efforts to build a hydro-electric dam that threatens to submerge large swathes of their territory.